 Joints work as a frame base that increases the contact area with the floor.

-The length gauge gives you a quick and accurate cutting to length.
-That requires less effort from the user.
+The length gauge gives you a quick and accurate cutting to length, which requires less effort from the user.

 Thick wood boards

 Thick wood boards are for benchtops since they come in different heights.
-There is no universal height on jigs.
-The thickness of the wood board determines the projects you are running.
+There is no universal height on jigs, and the thickness of the wood board determines the projects you are running.

-Fence posts work as legs that support the workbench.
-They bring stability to the workbench since you cannot afford to work on a shaking tool.
+Fence posts work as legs that support the workbench, and they bring stability to the workbench since you cannot afford to work on a shaking tool.

 Shelf planks are also known as floorboard planks.
 These are of use for the bottom shelf.